thedadams/zed-comment/README.md

 - ERROR, FIXME, BUG, DELETE (`property`)
 - WARN, HACK, WARNING, FIX, SAFETY (`keyword`)
 - By default, the user (in the case of something like `NOTE(thedadams):`) and anything after the name and/or user is highlighted the same as the name (`TODO`, `INFO`, `ERROR`, etc).
 See [Theme Overrides](#theme-overrides) for customization.
+- By default, the prefix (the `//` or the `#` that starts the comment) is styled the same as the type of comment as well, but can also be customized using the [Theme Overrides](#theme-overrides).
+Similarly for any `*` that starts a line in a multi-line comment.

 Ideally, the coloring would be supported by definitions like `comment.info` and `comment.warning`, but those aren't officially supported by Zed themes.
 However, it is possible to customize these colors using the [Theme Overrides](#theme-overrides) below.